Is Simple Analytics a great alternative to Google Analytics?

 Comparison between using no analytics, Simple Analytics, and Google Analytics

-Pageviews: Bypass ad-blockers for more accurate views
+Page views: Bypass ad-blockers for more accurate views

-Google Analytics is blocked by almost every ad blocker software, whereas Simple Analytics is not.
+Google Analytics is blocked by almost every adblocker software, whereas Simple Analytics is not.
 This has a significant impact on your website analytics.
-Using Simple Analytics, your page views will be tracked more accurately.
+Sometimes our script is blocked as well.
+Setting up our adblocker bypass ensures all your page views are counted.

 Unique visitors